Former Uvalde officer acquitted in trial over police response to Robb Elementary attack - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Jurors deliberated for more than seven hours before finding Adrian Gonzalez, 52, not guilty in the first trial over the hesitant law enforcement response to the 2022 attack, which killed 19 children and two teachers.
+Jurors deliberated for more than seven hours before finding Adrian Gonzales, 52, not guilty in the first trial over the hesitant law enforcement response to the 2022 attack, in which a teenage gunman killed 19 fourth-graders and two teachers.
+Had he been convicted, he faced up two years in prison on more than two dozen charges of child abandonment and endangerment.

-Gonzales appeared to close his eyes and take a deep breath as he stood to hear the verdict in a Corpus Christi courtroom hundreds of miles from Uvalde, where Gonzales’ attorneys argued that he could not receive a fair trial.
-After the verdict was read, he hugged one of his lawyers and appeared to be fighting back tears.
+Gonzales appeared to fight back tears and hugged his lawyers after the verdict was read in a courtroom in Corpus Christi, hundreds of miles from Uvalde, where his legal team said a fair trial would not have been possible.

 “Thank you for the jury for considering all the evidence,” Gonzales told reporters.
 Asked if he wanted to say anything to the families, he declined.

-Moments after the verdict was read, several members of families of the victims sat in silence, some crying or wiping away tears.
+Several family members of the victims sat in silence in the courtroom, some crying or wiping away tears.

 “Faith is fractured, but you never lose faith,” said Jesse Rizo, whose 9-year-old niece Jackie Cazares was killed.
 He said he was frustrated by the verdict and hopes the state will press ahead with the trial of former Uvalde schools Police Chief Pete Arredondo, the only other officer who has been charged over the police response.